-Procedure Pack WhisperFlow | Philips Healthcare
+PROCEDURE PACK WhisperFlow | Philips Healthcare

-WhisperPak - procedure pack including Large SealFlex ribbed cushion mask, Multi-strap "H" Head Strap Pack, 10.0 cmH2O CPAP valve, bacteria filter, and 80 inch smooth inner wall hose.
+WhisperPak - procedure pack including Large SealFlex ribbed cushion mask, multi-strap "H" Head strap, 7.5 cmH2O CPAP valve, bacteria filter, and 80 inch smooth inner wall hose, disposable.
 For sale only in the USA.

 By clicking on the link, you will be leaving the official Royal Philips Healthcare ("Philips") website.
 Any links to third-party websites that may appear on this site are provided only for your convenience and in no way represent any affiliation or endorsement of the information provided on those linked websites.
 Philips makes no representations or warranties of any kind with regard to any third-party websites or the information contained therein.